-If you have it, your swollen airways are sensitive to things you're exposed to every day, like allergy triggers such as pollen, air pollutants, or chemicals in your workplace.
+If you have asthma, your airways overreact to certain common triggers, including pollen, pet dander, cockroaches, smoke, air pollutants, or chemicals in your workplace.
 The disease tends to run in families.

 With asthma, you may notice a wheezing sound when you breathe.
 Sometimes you only have it after you exercise or when you have a cold.
 Your chest may also feel tight.
 And you might have a cough at night or get short of breath.

 A lot of medicines can help, including inhalers that you breathe in to give you quick relief, and others that you take daily to reduce inflammation in your lungs.
 Read more about asthma symptoms, causes, and triggers.

 Anything you're allergic to can make it harder to breathe, and result in a congested chest, watery eyes and wheezing.
 Pollen, dust, and pet dander (tiny flecks of skin shed by animals) are some common culprits.